robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/10-unit-lab-2/02-lab-slides.md

 In today's lab, you will use functions, `if` statements, and loops.
 By the end, your movie app will print a movie title, a movie rating, or both, depending on a string value.

-**Open the file {`unit-lab-2-directions`} see the lab and its instructions.
+**Open the file [Unit 2 Lab Instructions](unit-lab-2-directions.pdf) see the lab and its instructions.
 Follow the instructions there.**

-- *If your solution to the last lab didn't quite work, there's working code provided in the {`starter-code`} folder.
-Copy that to your local folder and work from there.*

 Try your best!
 Raise your hand if you really need help.